 However, whatever the reason why your hair growth has not recovered (or, if you feel you need to do something immediately to encourage hair regrowth anyway) start simple and affordable.

-My own natural approach to hair loss is being very well-received by many men and women, including those with different types of hair loss.
+My own natural approach to hair loss has been very highly praised by many men and women, including those with different types of hair loss.

 For example, here's a testimonial from a lady who had telogen effluvium:

 Note: Always consult with a doctor to identify which type of hair loss you have and how best to treat it.